Rashi1710/Bit-Rebels/README.md

 ## Problem Statement
 Training a deep learning model to find out whether a clarifying question needs to be asked in a dialogue system, and which clarifying questions are needed to be asked.

-## Introduction to ClariQ
 The main aim of the conversational systems is to return an appropriate answer in response to the user requests.
 However, some user requests might be ambiguous.
 In Information Retrieval (IR) settings such a situation is handled mainly through the diversification of search result page.
 It is however much more challenging in dialogue settings.

 The ClariQ dataset aims to study the following situation for dialogue settings:

 * a user is asking an ambiguous question (where ambiguous question is a question to which one can return > 1 possible answers);
 * the system must identify that the question is ambiguous, and, instead of trying to answer it directly, ask a good clarifying question.

-The main research questions we aim to answer as part of the challenge are the following:

-  + RQ1: When to ask clarifying questions during dialogues?
-  + RQ2: How to generate the clarifying questions?
+## Models used
+We used the following models for Classsification task:
+* BERT-base-uncased
+* DistilBERT
+* RoBERTa
+* XLNet

+We used the following models for Information Retrieval task:
+* BM25okapi
+* BERT-Ranker, BERT-reranker and Bm25
+* ERNIE
+* ELECTRA